 How to Interpret it

-As shown above, the Aroon indicator fluctuates between zero and 100.
+The next one is to look at the percentage levels, which range from 0% to 100%.
 The price also tends to oscillate above and below the centreline, which is usually 50.

 Traders look for three stages to identify a new trend signal: